georgematheos/GenWorldModelsExamples.jl/audio/README.md

 almost all the code in the `model/`, `params/`, and `tools/` directories were provided by them.

+`main/run_inference_performance_comparison.jl` is the most up-to-date top-level script to run inference in this model.
+It runs different inference programs for audio interpretation, and produces plots comparing their performance.
+(This produces a version of the plot in Figure 3 of our 2021 AABI paper.)

 ### File structure

-TLDR: `main/run_inference_performance_comparison.jl` is the most up-to-date top-level script which runs different inference programs for audio interpretation, and produces plots comparing their performance.

-More details on the directory structure:
 - `demos/` contains some Jupyter notebooks showcasing the model and inference program.
 These are not up to date, and use an old version of the inference and modeling DSLs.
 - `model/` contains helper code for the audio model.
 - `params/` contains hyperparameters.